Scraping vs. API: How to Track Brand Visibility in AI Search

 Here's the pattern that predicts which approaches last:

 The tools built on defensible architectural choices — sanctioned API access, stable versioned endpoints, predictable cost structures, and clean data pipelines — will still be running when the current wave of scraping-based tools has cycled through its third or fourth infrastructure rebuild.
 The tools built on operational hacks will keep shipping fixes until the platform changes make the fix more expensive than the tool is worth.
+And the tools that go beyond raw API calls to build real instrumentation around how AI generates answers will have data that the flag-flippers can't match.

 AI platforms are not going to make scraping easier.
 They're investing in authentication complexity, bot detection, and personalized experiences that are inherently hostile to generic session scraping.
 Every platform update widens the gap between what a scraper sees and what a real user sees.